30 Points for servicing residential gas equipment

 28. Reinstall thermostat wires

-29. Wipe down boiler jacket removing dust and dirty handprints.
+29. Wipe down the boiler jacket, removing dust and dirty handprints.

-30. Complete all paperwork and thank customer on way out
+30. Complete all paperwork and thank the customer on the way out

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury for applied information found on this website.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury for applied information found on this website.